-- Since May 2013, protests have occurred sporadically in major cities in Turkey and have been occurring more frequently in 2014, an election year.
+- Protests have occurred sporadically in major cities in Turkey since May 2013 and more frequently in 2014, an election year.
 There remains a possibility of further disturbances prompted by a range of political issues.
 These may form without warning and quickly intensify into violent clashes between protestors and police.
 Tourists in the vicinity of protests may be affected by these clashes.

 - Australians should avoid all protests and demonstrations throughout Turkey as they may become violent.

 - The unauthorised sale and exportation of antiquities is prohibited and carries long jail sentences.
 You need a receipt and an official certificate to export these items legally.